ajot/domain-checker-mcp-server/README.md

    - Choose "Python" as the environment

 3. **Configure the App**
-   - Make sure the HTTP port is set to 8080
+   - Set the source directory to `/`
-   - Set the run command to: `gunicorn --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:8080 "domain-checker:mcp.app"`
+   - Set the run command to: `python domain-checker.py`
    - Set the environment variable: `PORT=8080`
+   - Set HTTP port to 8080

 4. **Deploy the App**
    - Click "Deploy to Production"